mohanakrishnan-03/ALUMINI_STUDENT_WEBSITE/README.md

 **Live URL:** [https://alumini-student-website.onrender.com](https://alumini-student-website.onrender.com)

 ---
+From: 28th May
+To: 27th June

+Level: Advanced

 ##  Overview
 **Bridge-Connect** is an enterprise-grade platform designed to connect **students**, **alumni**, and **companies** on a single ecosystem for career development, mentorship, and recruitment.